 There are no specific rules regarding the deduction for payments by local affiliates for management and administrative expenses incurred by a non-local affiliate.
-However, generally, the arm's-length principle and the transfer pricing rules must be taken into consideration.
+However, in general, the arm'slength principle and the transfer pricing rules must be taken into consideration.

-5.7 Constraints on Related Party Borrowing
+5.7 Constraints on Related-Party Borrowing